About USC Gould

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA Room: 306E

 John Heilman is a long-time lecturer at USC Gould School of Law.
 He has taught Community Property at the law school for many years.
 He also teaches two courses in our LLM program: Topics in American Law and Introduction to American Legal Systems.
-He was previously voted the Adjunct Professor of the Year at the law school.
+He was voted Adjunct Professor of the Year at the law school in 2008, 2010, and 2016.

 FACULTY IN THE NEWS